cusma/pposdex/README.md

 Thanks to Algorand Pure Proof of Stake (PPoS) consensus mechanism, a unique committee of users is randomly and secretly selected to approve every block, through a [Verifiable Random Function](https://developer.algorand.org/docs/algorand_consensus/#verifiable-random-function) (VRF).
-This cryptographic primitive acts like a fair, tamper proof, secure and provable cryptographic sortition, in which users are free to take part as long as they own any amount of Algorand's native cryptocurrency, named ALGO, registered online as "participating".
+This cryptographic primitive acts like a fair, tamper-proof, secure and provable cryptographic sortition, in which users are free to take part as long as they own any amount of Algorand's native cryptocurrency, named ALGO, registered online as "participating".
 Each online ALGO could be seen as a ticket of